What Are AI Virtual Assistants: All You Need To Know

 An AI virtual assistant is a software-based assistant that uses artificial intelligence to understand user requests and support tasks through text or voice interactions.
 These systems rely on large datasets, machine learning, and natural language processing (NLP) to interpret language and improve responses over time.

-At a high level, AI virtual assistants work by:
+At a high level, AI assistants work by:

 - Understanding spoken or written input